Secure CheckoutPersonal information is secured with SSL technology.

 Risk Sciences International, Ottawa Canada and University of Ottawa, Ottawa Canada

-Dr. Lee-Ann Halbert, EdD, JD, RN, MSN, NCSN, CNM, CNE, an Associate Professor of Nursing, joined the University of South Carolina Beaufort faculty in January 2018.
+Dr. Lee-Ann Halbert, EdD, JD, RN, MSN, NCSN, CNM, CNE, an Associate Professor of Nursing, is a member of the faculty at the University of South Carolina Beaufort.
 Dr. Halbert came to the field of Nursing after finding practicing as an attorney was unfulfilling.
-In her time as a nurse, Dr. Halbert has focused on two specialties: Women’s Health Nursing and School Nursing.
-She has achieved national certification in both areas, enabling her to practice as a Certified Nurse-Midwife, and as a Nationally Certified School Nurse.
-Dr. Halbert has presented locally, regionally, and nationally to various Nursing and other health professional conferences.
+In her time as a nurse, Dr. Halbert has focused on women’s health, in particular practicing as a Certified Nurse-Midwife, and school nursing.

 Associate Professor of Nursing, University of South Carolina, Beaufort, Bluffton, SC, USA